BDC Hamburger Icon

 Work-life balance benefits

-Over the course of the pandemic, employees quickly realized that flexible benefits are a top priority to improve their work-life balance.
-For instance, remote and hybrid work is now almost expected by some employees.
+Flexible benefits have become a top priority to improve employees’ work-life balance.
 Here are some popular work-life balance benefits:

 • Remote and hybrid work arrangements